RandomKiddo/RandomKiddo/README.md

 I know these languages very well!
 I'm either fluent or mostly fluent in these!
 I mainly do projects in these languages!

-- Python3 (including Jupyter Notebooks, Conda, Venv, TensorFlow, Scikit-Learn, and FastAPI)
+- Python3 (including Jupyter Notebooks, Conda, Venv, TensorFlow, Scikit-Learn, FastAPI, and Manim)
 - C++
 - Java (including Maven, Gradle, and Minecraft Development in Fabric, Spigot, and Bukkit)
 - MATLAB